10 Mop Like Dogs – Dogs That Look Like a Mop

 If you can imagine a long mop with straight fibers, then you will also see the Lhasa Apso.
 This beautiful breed is originally from Tibet.
 In fact, they were actually used as a watchdog at many monasteries and palaces many years ago.
 Today, this popular pooch enjoys a place in the family home and as a companion to their humans.

 Despite their small size, the Lhasa Apso is a great guard dog.
-They will protect their family and this means they can watch your home.
+They will protect their family members and this means they can watch your home.
 Of course, this can make them suspicious of strangers entering the house.
 Just make sure that you spend time socializing your canine so that they are able to get on with everybody.
 This includes other furry friends.
 They can be good at training but they can also be independent.
 Be aware that they are intelligent pups and know how to manipulate their owners to get their own way.

 Of course, you want to know more about the coat.
 Indeed, you will need to brush it every day to ensure it looks flowing and beautiful.
 This is also going to prevent tangles.
 They can also benefit from a groomer and need frequent baths to stay clean.

 Next up is the Bergamasco Shepherd.
 This pooch is like a huge mop with an abundant felted coat.
-This dog originally came from Persia around 2000 years ago.
+This pooch originally came from Persia around 2000 years ago.
 So, this is an old breed with unique characteristics.
 They are known to be intelligent, independent and fantastic at herding.
 In fact, for a long time, shepherds did not want to share the Bergamasco Shepherd heritage for this reason.

 You will find this pooch good to train, as they are smart and they pick up commands easily.
 But they do have an independent streak and this means they sometimes will do what they want to.